MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 ---

-Traditional machine learning models are typically a first choice for tabular data.
-However, traditional models tend to be less effective at learning temporal patterns in data.
-To address the need for models capable of extracting short-term temporal patterns from 30 seconds of sensor data, I developed hybrid models that leverage the strengths of both traditional machine learning techniques and neural networks.
+Decision tree models are typically a first choice for tabular data.
+However, decision tree models tend to be ineffective at learning temporal patterns in data.
+To extract short-term temporal patterns from 30 seconds of sensor data, I developed hybrid models that leverage the strengths of both decision tree machine learning techniques and neural networks.
 The models are built using one-dimensional convolutional neural networks (CNNs) to extract features from the sensor data, then those features are used as input for CatBoost models to make their final predictions.
-I tried various other approaches, such as forms of Long Short-Term Memory (LSTM), residual network inspired architectures, and using the flattened raw data as input for traditional machine learning models.
-However, the hybrid models presented in this project performed with higher accuracy.
+I tried various other approaches, such as forms of Long Short-Term Memory (LSTM), residual network inspired architectures, and using the flattened raw data as input for the decision tree model.
+However, the hybrid models presented in this project performed with the highest accuracy.

 ## Data
 <a name="data"></a>